 You might be asking, what is a digitally native brand?
 While no universal definition for “digitally native brand” exists, the term “digital native” was first used in 2001 to describe individuals who grew up using computers and the internet to accomplish the majority of their tasks during the day, as well as at home.
-Essentially, people who have only lived in a digital world, and have been infused with the first smartphones, the dawn of the internet, online shopping, and they now have disposable income that can help brands grow.
+Essentially, people who have only lived in a digital world, and have been infused with the first smartphones, the dawn of the internet, online shopping, and now have disposable income that can help consumer brands grow.

 - Data.
 Data.
 Data!
 Digital-first brands use online data to customize offline/in-store experiences.
 These brands excel at tracking customer behavior, internet activity, click trails, and other analytics.
 Now they’re able to apply it in-store.
-Learning from their online store experiences and tapping e-commerce data, digital-first brands are well equipped to customize every aspect of the brick-and-mortar space and to design innovative physical stores in alignment with their customers’ needs.
-The brands can customize signage in the store when one of their high volume buyers digitally walks in.
-They can present digital pricing tags that are reflective of who is standing in front of them (ie: rewards earners see a different price than the average shopper).
-The POP executions can be tailored and personalized as well We’ve even see brands offer two-way video communication with content creators outside of the store.
+Learning from their online store experiences and tapping e-commerce data, digital-first brands are well equipped to customize every aspect of the brick-and-mortar location to design innovative physical stores aligned with their customers’ needs.
+The brands can customize signage in the store when one of their high-volume buyers digitally walks in.
+They can present digital pricing tags that are reflective of who is standing in front of them (ie, rewards earners see a different price than the average shopper).
+The POP executions can be tailored and personalized as well We’ve even seen brands offer two-way video communication with content creators outside of the store.

 The takeaway is this, retail isn’t going away, it’s only evolving.
 The brands that focus on the customer first and how technology can drive better experiences will be the brands that win the revenue wars in the coming decade.
 For more on how Bluewater can help evolve your digitally native brand in the retail space, contact us for a free consultation.